 - The organization shall be in compliance with all applicable state and federal laws including remaining current with all required filings (includes US Patriot Act Compliance);

-- The organization shall be in good standing in its state of incorporation and have been operational for at least 1 year;
+- The organization shall be in good standing in its state of incorporation and have been operational for at least one year;

-- The organization shall have an elected and volunteer Board of Directors of at least 5 members that has at least 4 meetings each year;
+- The organization shall have an elected and volunteer Board of Directors of at least five members who meet at least four times each year;

 - The organization shall measure its effectiveness through assessment tools every two years;